wonsunahn/CS1632_Reddit_Cats/README.md

 [INFO] ------------------------------------------------------------------------
 ```

-If you have one or more failed tests, you will see something like this:
+Most likely, you will see one or more failed tests, such as this:

 ```
 ...